jskripchuk/jskripchuk.github.io/_posts/2021-04-27-The_Oracle.md

 At first glance, SCP-320505-A seems like an ordinary computer sudoku game.
 It has a collection of preset sudoku puzzles, a puzzle generator, and a way for users to create puzzles.
 The object of interest in SCP-320505-A is the puzzle creation suite.
 Once a user creates a puzzle, there is an option for the program to attempt to solve the puzzle.

 The puzzle solving algorithm is abnormally fast.
 Extended empirical testing by Foundation computer scientists imply that the time complexity of the solving algorithm is O(n^█), where *n*×*n* is the size of the sudoku board.
-Since sudoku solving can be reduced to the [exact cover problem](https://en.wikipedia.org/wiki/Exact_cover), this implies that SCP-320505-A can solve problems in NP in Polynomial Time, thus implying P=NP.
+Since sudoku solving can be reduced to the [exact cover problem](https://en.wikipedia.org/wiki/Exact_cover), this implies that SCP-320505-A can solve problems within NP in Polynomial time, thus possibly implying [P=NP](https://en.wikipedia.org/wiki/P_versus_NP_problem).

 Any attempt to reverse engineer the code for SCP-320505-A have failed.
 Any sort of decompilation (e.g. using [Ghidra](https://ghidra-sre.org/) and in-house foundation tools) results in undecipherable and intractable results.